 Council House rents were approved by Council on 15 December 2022 and collected over 48 weeks, with effect from 5th April 2023.
+However there are significant number of Tenants which will have a rent increase from July of each Calendar year due to delays in rent letters being delivered in 2023-24.

-For new build / acquisitions of general needs houses and void properties where significant energy efficiency improvement measures have been made, that a Living Rent level be charged to align with rent levels in equivalent general needs RSL properties in the county.
+For new build / acquisitions of general needs houses and void properties where significant energy efficiency improvement measures have been made, a Living Rent level has been charged to align with rent levels in equivalent general needs RSL properties in the county.